lsudigitalart/lsudigitalart.github.io/2210/index.md

 ## Procedures

 ### The follosing assumes a few things
-1. First, that you have **Git** installed.
+1. First, make sure that you have **Git** installed.
 This can be downloaded from here: <https://git-scm.com>.
-2. Second, that you have a useful **text editor** you can code in like Visual Studio Code, <https://code.visualstudio.com>.
+2. Second, make sure that you have a useful **text editor** you can code in like Visual Studio Code, <https://code.visualstudio.com>.

 ### To work on your HW
 1. Click the assignment **invite** button on this page to have GitHub automatically create a repo for you.
 Note the *repository URL* given to you here.